 Some photographers will augment this method by taking “dark frames” to subtract patterned noise out of the image.
 However, this is not a requirement.
 But note that I do not recommend shooting with long exposure noise reduction turned on, since the delay from shot to shot may make stacking more difficult.

 Next, we’re going to stack the photos in specific astrophotography software designed for the task.
 It doesn’t really matter what software you use.
 Sequator is a popular free option for Windows, and Starry Landscape Stacker is a popular $40 option for Mac (I couldn’t find a free competitor unfortunately).
 You can use Photoshop for image stacking, and you can find some tutorials/actions online if you’re interested.
 But dedicated software tends to do a better job in the more tricky situations.

 Load the photos into your software and begin the star-identification process (in this case, every red dot – most of them added automatically – representing a star):

-Touch up any areas that the software masks incorrectly, like some areas of the tree below that the software accidentally labeled as sky.
-This can take some time if you have foreground details like trees in your image, since you’ll need to fix any errors in the auto generated mask manually – but it is possible:
+Touch up any areas that the software masks incorrectly, like some areas of the tree below that the software accidentally labeled as the sky.
+This can take some time if you have foreground details like trees in your image since you’ll need to fix any errors in the auto-generated mask manually – but it is possible: